 High Tensile Bronzes (Manganese Bronzes)

-Supplied in simple shapes—round and hex bar, for example—this alloy combines high strength, high tensile, excellent wear properties and corrosion resistance with good, hot forging properties.
+Supplied in simple shapes—round and hex bar, for example—this bronze alloy combines high strength, high tensile, excellent wear properties and corrosion resistance with good, hot forging properties.
 Used for valve spindles, pump rods, other valve and pump parts and forged fasteners.